-About two years ago, you participated in the "Medicare Health Outcomes Survey."
-At that time, we said we would like you to take the survey again in 2017.
+About two years ago, you took the "Medicare Health Outcomes Survey."
+Thank you!
+At that time, we said we would like you to take the survey again in 2018.
 Please take the time to fill out the survey and return it to us in the postage-paid envelope.

 The Centers for Medicare & Medicaid Services (CMS) monitors the quality of care Medicare health plans provide.
-One way CMS does this is by asking people with Medicare about their health to see if the care their health plan provides is keeping them as healthy as possible.
+One way CMS does this is to ask people with Medicare about their health-to see if their health plan's care keeps them as healthy as possible.

-The information you provide is important.
-CMS will compare results from both surveys to see how well your health plan can maintain or improve the health and well-being of its members over time.
-The results will be used to improve the quality of care that people with Medicare receive.
+Your answers are important.
+CMS will compare both surveys to learn how well your health plan maintains or improves the health and well-being of people over time.
+The results will be used to improve the quality of care for people with Medicare.

-The accuracy of the survey depends on answers we get from you and others selected for this survey.
-All information you provide is protected by the Privacy Act and will not be shared.
+The accuracy of the survey depends on answers we get from you and others.
+Your answers are protected by the Privacy Act and will not be shared.
 You do not have to participate in this survey.
 Your help is voluntary and your decision to participate or not participate will not affect your Medicare benefits.
-Because your answers can help others with Medicare, we hope you will help us.
+Because your answers can help others with Medicare, we hope you will help.

-If you have questions about the survey, please call [SURVEY VENDOR NAME] toll-free at [1-800-NUMBER] or e-mail [E-MAIL ADDRESS].
+If you have questions about the survey, please call [SURVEY VENDOR NAME] toll-free at [1-800-NUMBER] or email [EMAIL ADDRESS].
 Thank you for your help with this important survey.